Main navigation | Main content

 See Selected Findings from Check & Connect Research Studies for more information.

-Since the 1990s, Check & Connect has been implemented across the United States in over 27 states, and internationally.
+Since the 1990s, Check & Connect has been implemented across the United States in 48 states.
+This includes 9 state-wide implementations.
+Check & Connect has also been implemented in five international locations.

 The following news and magazine articles discuss Check & Connect and its impact on students (for articles about specific Check & Connect sites, see Check & Connect Community Sites in the News page):